Biographies of the greatest mathematicians are in separate files by birth year:

 John Brehaut Wallis (1616-1703) England

 Wallis began his life as a savant at arithmetic (it is said he once calculated the square root of a 53-digit number to help him sleep and remembered the result in the morning), a medical student (he may have contributed to the concept of blood circulation), and theologian, but went on to become perhaps the most brilliant and influential English mathematician before Newton.
-(James Gregory is another candidate for this honor, but Gregory's career was truncated by death at age 36.)
 He made major advances in analytic geometry, but also contributions to algebra, geometry and trigonometry.
 Unlike his contemporary, Huygens who took inspiration from Euclid's rigorous geometry, Wallis embraced the new analytic methods of Déscartes and Fermat.
 He is especially famous for using negative and fractional exponents (though Oresme had introduced fractional exponents three centuries earlier), taking the areas of curves, and treating inelastic collisions (he and Huygens were first to develop the law of momentum conservation).
 He was the first European to solve Pell's Equation.
 Like Vieta, Wallis was a code-breaker, helping the Commonwealth side (though he later petitioned against the beheading of King Charles I).
 He was the first great mathematician to consider complex numbers legitimate; and first to use the symbol ∞.
 Wallis coined several terms including continued fraction, induction, interpolation, mantissa, and hypergeometric series.

 Also like Vieta, Wallis created an infinite product formula for pi, which might be (but isn't) written today as: